 Staying ahead of the competition

 Your audience isn’t the only group that’s constantly changing.
-In all likelihood, your competition is already ahead of you, experimenting with their CTAs and iteratively improving their conversion rates.
+In all likelihood, your competition is already ahead of you, experimenting with their CTAs and iteratively improving their conversions.
 If you want to stay ahead of them, and become more relevant to your shared audience, you’ll need to apply some changes of your own.

 How AB Tests Work in Conversion Rate Optimization